Twenty-Four Histories

-The Han dynasty official Sima Qian established many of the conventions of the genre, but the form was not fixed until much later.
+The Han dynasty historian Sima Qian established many conventions of the genre, though its form was not standardized until much later.
 Starting with the Tang dynasty, each dynasty established an official office to write the history of its predecessor using official court records, partly in order to establish its own link to the earliest times.
 As fixed and edited in the Qing dynasty, the whole set contains 3,213 volumes and about 40 million words.
 It is considered one of the most important sources on Chinese history and culture.

-The title "Twenty-Four Histories" dates from 1775, which was the 40th year in the reign of the Qianlong Emperor.
-This was when the last volume, the History of Ming, was reworked and a complete set of the histories was produced.
+The title Twenty-Four Histories dates from 1775, which was the 40th year in the reign of the Qianlong Emperor.
+This was when the last volume, the History of Ming was reworked and a complete set of the histories was produced.